How to take Beautiful DIY Newborn Photos at home. Tips from your London Photographer.

 It’s true.
 The newborn phase is fleeting.
 Babies change so much in the first 3 weeks and you won’t get that time back.

 But you know what?
 For any mum in this world, that baby will always be her baby.
 My daughter is 8 and she is my baby!
 I’m 39 and my dad sometimes still calls me my baby!!
-I never turned down (and never will) a baby because older than 2 weeks, that’s crazy!
+I never turned down (and never will) a baby because older than 2 weeks, that’s ridiculous!
 I photographed babies of 6 weeks.
-Babies up of 12 weeks!
+Babies up to 12 weeks!
 And yes, these sessions were different but just as beautiful.
 The love, the emotions, the connection are just the same.

-The age of a baby won’t change the fact that you can tell a unique and memorable story, always.
+The age of a baby won’t change the fact that you can always tell a unique and memorable story, always.
 And I’m looking forward to that day when I’ll be allowed to pick up my camera again to start telling more incredible stories.
 Stories that will be more emotional and passionate than ever.

 But until that day arrives, the only way I can stay connected with you is by offering some valuable tips and advice.
 Together, we’ll keep the spirit of newborn photography alive until we can reunite and create those priceless memories once more.